1.5. Expressions and definable structures

 Usually, only few objects are named by the constants in a given language.
 Any other objects can be named by a fixed variable, whose status depends on the choice of theory to see it: The difference vanishes in generic interpretations which turn constant symbols into variables (whose values define different models).

 By similarity to constants which are particular structures (nullary operators), the concept of variable can be generalized to that of variable structure.
 But those beyond nullary operations (ordinary variables) escape the above list of allowed symbols in expressions.
 Still some specific kinds of use of variable structure symbols can be justified as abbreviations (indirect descriptions) of the use of legitimate expressions.
-The main case of this is explained below, forming a development of the theory ; more possible uses will be introduced in 1.10 (the view of a use as an abbreviation of other works amounts to using a developed version of the logical framework).
+The main case of this is explained below ; another use (looking similar but actually a meta-variable) will be involved in 1.10.

 Structures defined by expressions